xremix/toni-hoffmann-com/README.md

 # Toni-Hoffmann.com

-Open Source has always a passion, so why not open sourcing my private portfolio website.
+Open Source has always a passion, so why not open sourcing my personal portfolio website.

 The website is hosted at [toni-hoffmann.com](https://www.toni-hoffmann.com).